Lyon Hotels 2026: 49 Real Stays From £42

 5. Parc de la Tête d'Or — One of the largest urban parks in France, with a free zoo, a botanical garden, and a lake for rowing boats in summer.
 A 20-minute walk from Brotteaux, the park is where Lyonnais families spend Sunday afternoons.

 6. Bouchons (traditional restaurants) — Lyon's signature dining institution: small, family-run restaurants serving quenelles, andouillette, Lyonnaise salad and saucisson.
 Look for the official "Les Authentiques Bouchons Lyonnais" plaque to avoid tourist-trap imitations.
-Book ahead for dinner in the Vieux Lyon cluster.
+Book ahead for dinner in the Vieux Lyon cluster, or ask for the lunch "formule" for the same food at a third of the dinner price.

 7. Les Halles Paul Bocuse — The city's legendary covered food market, named for the chef who shaped modern French cuisine.
 Best visited mid-morning on a weekday; sit at one of the small counter restaurants for oysters or charcuterie with a glass of Beaujolais.